naubiomech/ExoCode/Documentation/README.md

 [x] Add maxon?

 [ ] Add information on which development environment (notepad ++, visual studio) is recommended and information on how to download.
+**Chance/Jack** I am leaving this to you as it is more what you want to use going forward.

-[ ] Add blurb in controller section about assistance/resistance flag and about naming controllers more generaically
+[x] Add blurb in controller section about assistance/resistance flag and about naming controllers more generically

-[ ] Add is_assistance flag for each controller (particularly hip bang bang)
+[ ] Add is_assistance flag for each controller (particularly hip bang bang) **Jack**, I am leaving this for you since you have worked with the parameter files.
+- In the controllerData.h in controller_defs add is_assitance_idx to each controller if not already there.
+- Add the parameter to each parameter file on the SD card.
+    - increase the number of parameters by one if not currently there.
+    - add the name to the parameter list comment in the position from controller_defs
+    - add the value in the parameter list in the position from controller_defs
+- In Controller.cpp for each controller in calc_motor_cmd() invert the signal if not assistive
+    - ```return (_controller_data->parameters[controller_defs::CHANGE_CONTROLLER_NAME::is_assitance_idx] ?
+1 : -1) * cmd;```

 [x] Add information on private variables within the controller sections (e.g., controller.h)

 [x] Add comments to controller.cpp

-[ ] Add comment what/where initializer list is in joint.cpp
+[x] Add comment what/where initializer list is in joint.cpp

 **Lab Meeting 08/14**

-[ ] Update image in Paul's powerpoint and in documentation to convey that Nano gets config.ini upon start up and change spi to UART
+[x] Update image in Paul's powerpoint and in documentation to convey that Nano gets config.ini upon start up and change spi to UART

-[ ] Update gear ratio comments in config.ini (gear reductions of mechanical system outside of motor), add additional comments to config.ini
+[x] Update gear ratio comments in config.ini (gear reductions of mechanical system outside of motor), add additional comments to config.ini

 [ ] Mark for SyncLed related to its usage with motion capture.
+**Chance**, I am leaving this for you since this involves app integration
+- For this the trigger would be called when the mark is sent.

 [ ] Insert a flag/ create a enabling/disabling button for motors(for visualizing that we are getting the correct torque profiles)
+**Chance**, I am leaving this for you since this involves some design choices and the app
+- create flag in joint about passing through controller commands
+- when not passing through either use zero torque with PID or just send 0 command.
+This is why I would recommend doing it at the joint rather than the motor so you can potentially use in a transparent 0 torque mode.

-[ ] Create a check sensors function that will throw a flag if no torque sensor is available
+[ ] Create a check sensors function that will throw a flag if no torque sensor is available **Chance**, I am leaving this for you since this involves more in depth development

-[ ] Where and how to do filtering for sensors that need to be filtered
+[ ] Where and how to do filtering for sensors that need to be filtered **Chance**, I am leaving this for you since this involves more in depth development

 ## Background
 The code is written in Arduino and C++.